Jimmy Robertson (snooker player): 2018–19 season: first ranking title

 Robertson had an up and down start to the 2018–19 snooker season, failing to qualify for the Riga Masters, World Open and China Championship, but reached the last 16 at the Paul Hunter Classic where he lost 4–0 to Jack Lisowski.
 At the European Masters, Robertson unexpectedly won the tournament and his first ranking title.
 After defeating Andy Lee 4–3 in qualifying, at the main stages of the tournament in Lommel, Belgium, his first three matches were also won in a deciding frame (4–3 victories against Zhang Yong, Zhou Yuelong and Anthony McGill respectively).
 He defeated Mark Allen 4–2 in the quarter-finals and Mark King 6–4 in the semi-finals to set up a final against Joe Perry, who had won one ranking event previously.
 In the first session Robertson raced into a 5–0 lead before Perry recovered to 5–3.
 In the second session Robertson went 7–3 ahead before Perry once again won three frames in a row to close the gap to 7–6.
 Robertson then managed to win the remaining two frames (with a century in the last frame) to win the match 9–6.

 Due to his victory, Robertson received an entry to the Champion of Champions for the first time.
 Drawn against Shaun Murphy in the opening round, he lost 4–2.
 The boost to his seasons's ranking points also helped him to qualify for the Players Championship for the first time in its current format; he was whitewashed 6–0 by reigning world champion Judd Trump in the first round.
 In the first round of qualifying for the World Championship, Robertson recorded a rare whitewash of his own with a 10–0 victory over Chen Feilong; he then lost in the second round of qualifying 9–10 to Joe O'Connor.

 2019–20 season

 Despite starting the season ranked 24th in the world, Robertson could not build on his success of the previous season during 2019–20 as he failed to advance beyond the last 32 of a ranking event in the first half of the season until the 2019 Scottish Open, where he reached the last 16 before losing 4–0 to eventual tournament winner Mark Selby.
 The furthest he advanced in a ranking tournament that season was at the 2020 Gibraltar Open where he was defeated in the quarter-finals 4–3 by Xiao Guodong in a tournament seriously effected by the emerging COVID-19 pandemic.
-At the re-scheduled qualifying for the World Championship, Robertson lost 6–4 to Ashley Carty in the first round.
+At the rescheduled qualifying for the World Championship, Robertson lost 6–4 to Ashley Carty in the first round.